-FALL 2014 SCHOLARSHIP APPLICATION PERIOD BEGINS ON TUESDAY, AUGUST 26TH, 2014.
+SPRING 2015 SCHOLARSHIP APPLICATION PERIOD ENDS ON MARCH 11, 2015.
 THE LIST OF SCHOLARSHIPS TO BE AWARDED WILL ALSO BE LISTED AT THAT TIME.

 Students: Watch your LSC student e-mail account for information and instructions on how to apply online.

 While scholarships offered by the Lake Superior College Foundation have their own specific eligibility criteria and application requirements, there are things that you can do as an applicant for any scholarship program to make sure that you submit your strongest application.
 Here are a few things to keep in mind.